-Each year, participants may elect to defer a percentage of their eligible compensation into the Plan subject to an annual limit of the lesser of 50 per cent of their eligible compensation or \$18,000, subject to certain limitations under the Internal Revenue Code of 1986, as amended (the Code).
-Participants age 50 or older who are making deferral contributions may also make catch-up contributions of up to \$6,000.
-The Company may make discretionary matching contributions, if any, to be determined annually, as well as required matching contributions under a collective bargaining agreement.
+Each year, participants may elect to defer a percentage of their eligible compensation into the Plan subject to an annual limit of the lesser of 60 per cent of their eligible compensation or \$18,000, subject to certain limitations under the Internal Revenue Code (the Code).
+Participants age 50 or older who make deferral contributions may also make catch-up contributions of up to \$6,000.
+The Company will match 100 per cent of each participant's contributions up to a maximum of five per cent of the participant's compensation for the Plan year.
+To be eligible for employer-matching contributions participants must have completed one year of service.
 Participants may contribute amounts transferred to the Plan from another qualified plan at the participant's request (rollover).